Asafmazar/website/content/authors/admin/_index.md

 #- Visitors
 ---

 I'm a behavioral scientist and postdoctoral research fellow at The Wharton School, University of Pennsylvania.
-I study how people form (and break) habits, as well as the impact of friction on behavior.
+I study how people form and break habits, as well as how behavior is shaped by friction, or seemingly-small external barriers.

 To understand how behavior change unfolds in real-world settings, my work uses a diverse range of methods, including field experiments, experience sampling, geospatial analysis, and surveys.
 My work has been published in top academic journals (_Proceedings of the National Academy of Sciences, Psychological Science_) and media outlets (_Washington Post, Forbes, CNN_).
 Before entering academia, I played harpsichord and jazz piano.
 You can read more about my work below or [email me!](#contact)